Jayden Lawson

 The animals are not given any antibiotics, growth hormones, or steroids.

-The company offers a wide range of cuts, including steaks, chops, roasts, ground meat, elk burgers, and even some less common choices like French-racked ribs, elk pepperoni, and nine types of elk sausage.
+The company offers a wide range of cuts, including steaks, chops, roasts, ground meat, elk burgers, and even less common choices like French-racked ribs, elk pepperoni, and nine types of elk sausage.

 Also Read: Best Exotic Meats